 What is the policy to assess good governance practices of the investee companies?
-For the Unlisted Investments:

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 The Investment Manager expects its investee companies and, where it has sufficient control or influence and to the extent relevant, the key service providers involved in the operations and management of the investee companies, to practice a minimum standard of good governance in relation to sound management structures, relevant tax compliance, employee relations, remuneration and avoidance of bribery and corruption, as further described in the table below.